Lucas-C/pre-commit-hooks/README.md

 You can also use `--allow-past-years` to allow stale years to be unchanged.
 Using both `--allow-past-years` and `--use-current-year` issues a year range as described above.

+#### Dynamic start year

+You can add `--dynamic-years` to determine the start year automatically if none is present already.
+The start year depends on when the file was initially tracked by Git.
+As end year, the current year is taken.
+If a file is not yet tracked by Git, the current year is used.

+`--dynamic-years` implies `--use-current-year` which in turn implies `--allow-past-years`.

 #### No extra EOL